cllopes/reactathon/material/2_react/8_synthetic_events/readme.md

 ### Prevent Default Behavior

-As of React 14, if you want to prevent the default behavior on an event you need to explicit call `preventDefault` rather than just return false like you would in a native javascript event handler:
+As of React 14, if you want to prevent the default behavior on an event you need to explicitly call `preventDefault` rather than just return false like you would in a native javascript event handler:

 ```javascript 1.8